 Don Dudding, PhD

 David is a doctoral candidate in English Rhetoric & Composition and is the Interim Director of the GWRC.
 He holds a BA and MA in English and a Graduate Certificate in Teaching Writing from Stony Brook University.
 His research areas include Writing Center Studies, Rhetorics of Race, World Rhetorics, and Literacy Studies.
-He is a native speaker of English and Malayalam and is also proficient in Spanish and Old English.
+He is a native speaker of English and Malayalam and is also proficient in Spanish.
 David has additional expertise in qualitative research methods, structuring thesis and dissertation projects, journal articles, conference proposals, and professional communication.

 Talinn Phillips, PhD